This page was reviewed under our medical and editorial policy by

 This page was updated on April 29, 2022.

-Cancer changes your life, and that may include your sex life, too.
-Intimacy after cancer may be influenced by the types of treatment you receive, your self-image, the emotional toll you endure, as well as the physical toll.
-Your sexuality refers to how you see yourself as a sexual being and how you express it with your body and mind through the lens of your lifestyle, self-esteem, upbringing, beliefs and, of course, health.
+Cancer changes patients' lives, and that may include their sex lives, too.
+Intimacy after cancer may be influenced by the types of treatments patients receive, their self-image, the emotional toll they endure, as well as the physical toll.
+Sexuality refers to how people see themselves as sexual beings and how they express it with their bodies and minds through the lens of their lifestyle, self-esteem, upbringing, beliefs and, of course, health.

 After cancer treatment, sexuality may feel different or interrupted for some time.
 Having sex may not feel the same way it did before cancer.
-Your desire to have sex may have changed.
-You may feel differently inside.
+The patient's desire to have sex may change.
+He or she may feel different inside.
 This is all normal.

 The most common issues related to intimacy after cancer treatment are vaginal dryness for women and erectile dysfunction (ED) in men, but there are other possible concerns.

 While this is a challenging time, intimacy doesn’t have to be complicated forever.
-In your own time, it’s possible to accept and embrace any changes in your body and regain the desire you once had.
-You may speak with your care team, explore treatments and support, and gain back the pleasure you experienced before cancer.
+In time, it’s possible for patients to accept and embrace any changes in their bodies and regain the desire they once had.
+The patient may speak with his or her care team, explore treatments and support, and gain back the pleasure he or she experienced before cancer.

 Many people with cancer experience one or more of these issues at some point after treatment.